 - From a smartphone using the myAT&T app or att.com

-- On social media such as Facebook and our @ATTCustomerCare Twitter account.
+- On social media through our Facebook and @ATTCustomerCare Twitter accounts

 - Through interactive digital experiences including:

-- Online and mobile Device Support that provides help and how-to instructions through device specific tutorials and videos.
+- Online and mobile Device Support, which provides help and how-to instructions through device-specific tutorials and videos

 Measuring Customer Satisfaction

 We measure customer satisfaction and subscriber activity across our products, services, geographies and brands.
 We monitor our customers’ satisfaction through a variety of survey and behavioral approaches.
 However, there is no single, perfect measure of satisfaction.
 That’s why we use several indicators to assess how our customers feel about us.
 Those surveyed represent everyone from our largest business customers to individual wireless users.
 The indicators fall into 3 main categories:

 - Relationship satisfaction: We use Net Promoter Score (NPS)® to assess our customers’ willingness to recommend AT&T. Working with research firm MaPS and using multiple external, blind survey methods, we measure our promoters and detractors to create a score that paints a holistic picture of what our customers think of our business and industry.
 We conduct these surveys continually to gauge our performance.
 Because this information is proprietary, we do not release these scores externally.